jjclark1982/jessejohnclark.com/src/posts/alignment-chart/alignment-chart.md

 > For example, Paladins are good at following laws, Demons are good at getting what they want, and Devils are good at both\.
 >
-> The Fay races have a more thorough understanding of consequentialist ethics, and their Chaotic morality is not simply the opposite of following laws\.
+> The Fay races have a more thorough understanding of consequentialist ethics, and their Chaotic morality is not simply the opposite of following laws.
+> Fairies experience time backwards\.
+They remember the future but can only guess at the past.
+That means that their ethics must be based on a superhuman understanding of consequences.
+If a fairy wants something that is not constantly guarded, then they can take it when it is not guarded.
+If a fairy wants something from you, and can convince you that you are getting a good deal in exchange, then they can offer you that deal.
+They already know whether they will have to follow through or not.

 > Instead of including Good in the alignment chart, consider the remaining labels as 3 independent axes:
 >